KSIAsmodai/Expansion-Mod-Missions-Folder-Fixes-For-Market-Traders-And-Objects/README.md

 1. Append your existing cfgeconomycore.xml file with the commented section in the Repository's cfgeconomycore.xml file.
 Only add what is commented to your existing file.

-Don't know what a cfgeconomycore.xml file is or why it's important? https://youtu.be/bvf4t9zJW7s?si=Dl2juBXLrriyco_C
+Don't know what a cfgeconomycore.xml file is or why it's important?
+See Scalespeeder's Video:  https://youtu.be/bvf4t9zJW7s?si=Dl2juBXLrriyco_C

 2. Append the commented section in the Repository's cfgeventspawns.xml file to your cfgeventspawns.xml file.
 Only add what is commented to your existing file.